 It's an art form that's only come into vogue in the past 40 years of baseball history: Relief pitching.
 Before the 1970s, relief pitchers (with the exception of at least one) just weren't good enough to start, guys who filled in when another pitcher failed.
 Strategy evolved later, and some of the greatest pitchers became specialists at getting those tough outs at the end of games.
 These are the best of the best, the top 10 relief pitchers in baseball history.

 Most relief pitchers have dazzled with their fastball.
 A few others with their control.
 Rivera did it with both, and a cut fastball that was perhaps the best in baseball history, and unhittable at his peak.
-Rivera will likely be the all-time saves leader by early 2012, and he holds just about every other record for a closer as well.
-As of 2011, he'd won five World Series.
-His postseason stats are also incredible: 8-1, 0.71 ERA, 42 saves.
+Rivera is the all-time saves leader with 652, and he holds just about every other record for a closer as well.
+He won five World Series.
+His postseason stats were also incredible: 8-1, 0.70 ERA, 42 saves.
 He's already the gold standard for relief pitchers all-time.

 Indians (1975-77), Red Sox (1978-84, 1998), Cubs (1984-86), A's (1987-95), Cardinals (1996-97)